-The use of compulsory purchase powers by local authorities and other public sector organisations has been a long held statutory measure to obtain land and buildings for infrastructure projects and development sites.
-In recent times the use of such powers has become increasingly prevalent and this trend is likely to continue as pressure mounts for improvements to strategic transport networks and public sector projects.
+The use of compulsory purchase powers by local authorities and other public sector organisations has been a long held statutory measure to obtain real estate for subsequent use for infrastructure projects or development sites.
+In recent times, the use of such powers has become increasingly prevalent and this trend is likely to continue as pressure mounts for improvements to strategic transport networks, public sector projects and Affordable Housing.

 For further information contact: